Adam Duvall Preview, Player Props: Red Sox vs. Rays

-The Boston Red Sox, including Adam Duvall and his .889 slugging percentage over his past 10 games, battle starting pitcher Aaron Civale and the Tampa Bay Rays at Tropicana Field, Monday at 4:10 PM ET.
+On Tuesday, Adam Duvall (hitting .324 in his past 10 games) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 6:40 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Royals.
+In his most recent game he had a one-hit showing (1-for-4) against the Rays.

 Adam Duvall Game Info & Props vs. the Rays